JohannBlais/InformationBox/docs/Home.md

 * Custom placement (center on parent/screen).
 * Possibility to reformat text to minimize width or height of the InformationBox.
 * Support for MessageBox enums.
-* .NET {"1.1/2.0+"} versions.
+* .NET 1.1/2.0+ versions.
 * Help file support.
 * Possibility to show modeless boxes, details [here](Modeless-boxes).
 * Possibility to define [scopes](InformationBox-scopes).
 * Opacity (10 to 100%)
 * Developer friendly (provide-only-what-you-want-to-customize constructor).
 * Visual Designer.
-Customize your InformationBox and the designer generates the code !
+Customize your InformationBox and the designer generates the code!
 * Available for FREE even for commercial use.

 [Screenshots](Screenshots) | [Samples](Samples) | [release:Download](18372) | [Contributors](Contributors) | [Contribute](Contribute) | [InformationBox in action](InformationBox-in-action)